 From there, Falkenstein walked our students through the detailed process of being a lead producer.
 He explained the role of the producer, the importance of being straight forward with your investors, how to lay out the pros and cons of a production without underplaying either side, when and why you need to be assertive and, finally, how being a diplomat will save you.
 While budgeting is a major part of the process, there is so much more that a producer contributes.
 The role is an intense one, Falkenstein admitted, sharing that he often puts in anywhere from 50 to 80 hours a week.

-Falkenstein discussed many insights he had that may be helpful to the actors in the room.
-He encouraged any actor who feels they are not getting the parts they want, to seek out scripts, and produce works for themselves.
-It starts with the script, then reaching out to people you know who can help fund the project.
+Falkenstein shared many insightful anecdotes from his years spent working on Broadway and in the theatre world.
+To him, the rehearsal and workshopping phase is vital – a helpful and beautiful process that is specific to theatre.
+From his perspective as a producer, Falkenstein offered his advice to the actors in the room.
+He encouraged any actor who feels they’re not getting the parts they want to seek out scripts and produce works for themselves.
+It always starts with the script, he explained, then reaching out to people you know who can help fund the project.
+As an actor, your network is one of your greatest strengths.
 We all have people around us who can help.
-He was sure to highlight the importance of listening to those around you, and making sure you are right for the role you cast yourself in.
+Falkenstein was sure to highlight the importance of listening to those around you, and making sure you are right for the roles you cast yourself in.
 As helpful as producing your own work can be, it can also be destructive if you are not in it for the right reasons.
-Falkenstein was sure to remind the room that critics are a big part of the theatre world, and you must be aware of their role.